dicastro/homelab/README.md

 ## TODOs

-- create VM for homeassistant (domotic)
-- create playbook to deploy immitch
+- create a playbook to bootstrap a rpi with ubuntu server with cloud-init (including: user, ssh, network, apps to install)
+- create a playbook to configure ser2tcp on the desired rpi to expose any usb over tcp (e.g. the z-wave stick)
+- start the new rpi, plugin the z-wave stick, change the home-assistant to point to that z-wave stick over tcp
-- create playbook to deploy homeassistant
+- create playbook to deploy homeassistant OS on a VM
 - install proxmox backup server in laptop hp envy 17
 - create playbook to configure backups for VMs
 - create a specific telegram chatbot in order to receive notifications
 - update configuration of mailrise in order to use the correct telegram chatbot
 - migrate data from vaultwarden in homeassistant in rpi
+- cleanup the existing documents in NAS
+- upload (partially) documents in current NAS to owncloud to be able to test backups
 - migrate data from homeassistant in rpi
+- upload (partially) photo library to immich to be able to test backups
+- test proxmox backups
-- create a script to bootstrap new cluster (generating inventory.yaml, secrets.yaml, docker-ports.yaml, docker-images.yaml)
+- create a script to bootstrap new cluster configuration (generating inventory.yaml, secrets.yaml, docker-ports.yaml, docker-images.yaml)
 - check pve bios to see if _Restore on AC Power Loss_ (or similar) is enabled
 - create playbook to deploy diun
 - create playbook deploy loki